1. What does the registration fee include?

 3. Is there a late charge if I register after June 30th?

-Anyone who registers after June 30th pays the regular, board voted rate for that year.
+* Due to COVID19 there will not be any early registration discount * Pre COVID: Anyone who registers after June 30th pays the regular, board voted rate for that year.
 There is an early registration discount (amount varies per program) per registration for those who register prior to June 30.
 Fees are not prorated for those who register after commencement of evaluations/practices or games.

 4. Can I get my registration fee back if my child withdraws?